 Most of our GHG emissions from operations are related to the energy used to power our facilities.
 To save money, drive progress toward our goals, and reduce our climate impacts, our strategy is to:

 - Aggressively reduce energy consumption through optimization and efficiency projects

 - Increase on-site generation of renewable power

-- Procure off-site renewable power, including through renewable energy credits (RECs) and power purchase agreements (PPAs)
+- Procure off-site renewable power, including through renewable energy credits (RECs), utility supplier green power options, and power purchase agreements (PPAs)

 Energy use is a significant operating expense for HP and the main driver of our climate impact from operations.
 In 2022, our operations consumed 696,349 MWh of energy, essentially flat (down 0.1%) from 2021.
 This was despite partial site reoccupancy, the addition of several new sites to our portfolio during the year (including a large facility in South Korea), and the inclusion of aviation jet fuel in our energy footprint for the first time.
 Excluding the new sites and aviation jet fuel, we would have achieved a 3.0% reduction in energy consumption compared to 2021.

 By 2025, we aim to use 100% renewable electricity to power our global operations.

 In 2022, we procured and generated 270,585 MWh of renewable electricity globally (15% wind, 75% solar, 1% hydro and 10% other)1.
 Renewables accounted for 55% of our global electricity consumption, up from 54% in 202.
 Sources of renewable electricity in 2021 included RECs, GOs (guarantees of origin), and IRECs (85%), direct purchases (14%), and renewable energy generated on-site and on-site PPAs (1%).2 Through these purchases, we once again achieved our objective to use 100% renewable electricity in the United States.

 Auto fleet, business travel and commuting